 Do not dry flowers, fruit, herbs, wood, paper, gourds or clothes in the oven.
 Fire could result.

 Do not try to melt paraffin wax in the oven.
-You may be burned because paraffin wax will not melt.
+Paraffin wax will not melt in a microwave oven because it allows microwaves to pass through it.

 Glass Tray